Frankie915/PetCareBackend/README.md

 PetCareBackend takes it a step further by adding a database to that app and putting the microchip IDs that were in the string array into the database.
-When the list is needed to compare the microchips IDs in the database to the one entered, a query that grabs the Microchip ID coloumn from the PetInfo entity is used.
+When the list is needed to compare the microchips IDs in the database to the one entered, a query that grabs the Microchip ID column from the PetInfo entity is used.
 Once you hit submit, if valid data was entered in the required boxes, then your registration will be saved to the database.